Clothing: preventing strangulation and suffocation

 - Avoid putting necklaces and other jewellery on your child.

-- Always supervise your baby when he’s in a pram or stroller.
+- Always supervise your baby when they’re in a pram or stroller.
 Some prams and strollers can fold slightly, even when a baby is in them.
 If a baby’s head gets covered when the pram folds, it’s a suffocation risk.

-Preventing strangulation and suffocation in the bedroom
+Bedrooms: preventing strangulation and suffocation

 Use these tips to help prevent strangulation or suffocation in rooms where your baby sleeps: